build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 My journey in learning AI/Ml and applying that knowledge to solve jerry's gardening problem led to a remarkable transformation of his gardening skills.
 This experience showcased the incredible potential of AI/ML to revolutionize traditional gardening practices providing innovative solutions and unlocking new level of success in the world of gardening.

-Go Build and Enjoy solving real world problems!!!
+Go Build and Enjoy solving real world problems!